talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

     $config
 );
 $collectionId = 56; // int | The ID of the collection.
 You can get it with the [List collections in account](#tag/Collections/operation/listAccountCollections) endpoint.
-$upFile = 'upFile_example'; // string | The file containing the data that is being imported.
+$upFile = "/path/to/file.txt"; // \SplFileObject | The CSV file containing the data that is being imported.

 try {
     $result = $apiInstance->importAccountCollection($collectionId, $upFile);